 Luis Carlos Rodrigo Prado, Rodrigo, Elias & Medrano Abogados

 Latin America has great potential to attract foreign investment, not only because it has abundant natural resources but also because there are considerable infrastructure gaps and other opportunities (such as industrial and retail) open for investors to venture into the region.
-However, besides the common political risks and fluctuations in Latin America that usually make investors think twice before undertaking an important investment, an additional challenge has surfaced in the last decade and is one of the most relevant for investors: the social opposition that these projects may encounter.
+However, besides the common political risks and fluctuations in Latin America that usually make investors think twice before undertaking an important investment, an additional challenge has surfaced in the past decade and is one of the most relevant for investors: the social opposition that these projects may encounter.

 It is clear that, despite the need for investment that Latin American countries have, most mining, energy, hydrocarbons and infrastructure projects face great difficulty in gaining the support from the respective local communities and populations.
 Thus, it is crucial that an investor plans how to approach these communities before the investment takes place; obtains the ‘social licence’ to go ahead; and only initiates the project once a foundation for sustainable support with the community is built.